serenorg/x402-mcp-server/README.md

 Restart Cursor (or run `cursor-agent mcp list`) after editing to ensure the IDE reloads the server definition and exposes the `list_publishers`, `get_publisher_details`, `pay_for_query`, and `query_database` tools.

+The embedded `npx` command means Cursor never needs a checked-out copy of this repository; it downloads the package each time (or from the npm cache) as long as Node.js/npm are available.

 > **Troubleshooting:** If the client cannot start the server, make sure Node.js is available on your `PATH`, re-check the environment variables from [Configuration](#configuration), and restart the IDE so it reloads MCP settings.
+If `npx` reports it cannot find `@serendb/x402-mcp-server`, upgrade npm (e.g., `npm install -g npm`) or clear the local cache with `npx cache clear` and retry.

 ### Other compatible clients

 The x402 MCP server works with any tool that implements the Model Context Protocol.
 Popular options include Continue (VS Code / JetBrains), Cline (VS Code), CodeGPT, Windsurf, Zed, VS Code MCP, and Sourcegraph Cody.
 For details on configuring those editors, see the [official MCP client matrix](https://modelcontextprotocol.info/docs/clients/); the JSON snippets above can usually be dropped into each client’s MCP configuration file with the same `command`, `args`, and environment variables.

+As with the other clients, pointing the entry at `npx @serendb/x402-mcp-server` keeps installation lightweight—editors invoke the published package directly without requiring contributors to install this repo globally.

 ## MCP Tools